Jilvo/SimplyFood/README.md

-# SimplyShop
+# SimplyFood
-## SimplyShop will help you by creating a food list for you
+## SimplyFood will help you by creating a food list for you

 ## Versioning :
 V0.1 Initialisation of the Project